-- Effects of death of a spouse for either a surviving FN member or non-member. - Effects of separation where one or both spouses are FN members. - Emergency protections orders requested by either spouse, whether an FN member or not. - An exclusive occupation order.
+- Effects of death of a spouse or common-law partner for either a surviving FN member or non-member. - Effects of separation where one or both spouses or common-law partners are FN members. - Emergency protections orders requested by either spouse or common-law partner, whether an FN member or not. - Exclusive occupation orders where one or both spouses or common-law partners are First Nation members.